coozila/alpha/docs/configuration/memory.md

 into its memory.
 Chunks of data are split and added to memory, allowing the AI to access them quickly and generate more accurate responses.
 It's useful for large datasets or when specific information needs to be accessed quickly.
-Examples include ingesting API or GitHub documentation before running Auto-GPT.
+Examples include ingesting API or GitHub documentation before running alpha.

 !!! attention
-    If you use Redis for memory, make sure to run Auto-GPT with `WIPE_REDIS_ON_START=False`
+    If you use Redis for memory, make sure to run alpha with `WIPE_REDIS_ON_START=False`

-    For other memory backends, we currently forcefully wipe the memory when starting Auto-GPT.
-To ingest data with those memory backends, you can call the `data_ingestion.py` script anytime during an Auto-GPT run.
+    For other memory backends, we currently forcefully wipe the memory when starting alpha.
+To ingest data with those memory backends, you can call the `data_ingestion.py` script anytime during an alpha run.

-Memories will be available to the AI immediately as they are ingested, even if ingested while Auto-GPT is running.
+Memories will be available to the AI immediately as they are ingested, even if ingested while alpha is running.